vsiddhu/logSing/README.md

 # logSing
-This repository contains commented Jupyter Notebooks and LaTeX files used to generate figures in the manuscript titled ``Entropic singularities give rise to quantum transmission``.
-These files are briefly described below
+This repository contains commented Jupyter Notebooks and LaTeX files used to generate figures the following manuscript ``Entropic singularities give rise to quantum transmission``, [Nat.
+Commun.
+12, 5750 (2021) ](https://doi.org/10.1038/s41467-021-25954-0).
+These files are briefly described below.

 ----------
 LaTeX Files